 - Cancer of the mouth, esophagus, throat, liver, or breast

-Long term abuse of alcohol is extremely damaging to one’s health.
-Withdrawal from alcohol has its own set of dangerous symptoms which can occur within two hours of the last drink and continue for days and even weeks.
+Long-term abuse of alcohol is extremely damaging to one’s health.
+Withdrawal from alcohol has its own set of bad symptoms which can occur within two hours of the last drink and continue for days and even weeks.
 These symptoms include: